xavierpioche/clouds-command-line-helper/README.md

 ## Installation

-In the "scopes" directory, there are the file for variables values in yaml format.
-You should put different files with your own naming convention according to your projects.
+In the "scopes" directory, you put the files for variables values in yaml format.
+You should create different files with your own naming convention according to your projects.

 ## Usage